-Dr. Don Grant is an internationally award-winning media psychologist, researcher, addiction specialist, and Chair of the new American Psychological Association (Division 46) “Device Management” Committee.
-He is also a certified chemical dependency counselor, nationally certified group facilitator, and clinician/educator trainer.
-Don received his B.A. with honors from the University of Michigan, an MFA from the University of Southern California, and both his MA and Ph.D. (summa cum laude) in Psychology (with an emphasis in media diagnosis comorbidity), from Fielding Graduate University in Santa Barbara.
+In addition, Dr. Grant is a certified Doctoral Addictions Counselor, Substance Use Disorder Certified Counselor IV, nationally certified group facilitator, and clinician/educator/program trainer.
+He received his B.A. with honors from the University of Michigan, MFA from the University of Southern California, and both an MA and Ph.D. (summa cum laude) in Psychology (with an emphasis in media psychology) from Fielding Graduate University in Santa Barbara.

 In 2015 Don was invited to present his research at the APA Convention in Toronto.
 His global study on technologically mediated vs Face-to-Face recovery communities was hand-selected by the convention committee for individual external promotion through a dedicated press release distributed to all media, and immediately went internationally “viral.”
 For this (and his preceding work) Dr. Grant received the 2015 American Psychological Association “Early Career Achievement Award.”
 In 2012 he was also awarded an international “Best of Show” prize in London for his research on digitally delivered vs F2F recovery support.